-- (1) If a metropolitan municipality decides to establish metropolitan subcouncils, it must do so by passing, after a process of public consultation, a by-law which- - (a) determines the number of subcouncils to be established;
+- (1) If a metropolitan municipality decides to establish metropolitan subcouncils, it must do so by passing, after a process of public consultation, a by-law which- - (a) determines the number of subcouncils to be established; - (b) determines for each subcouncil an area within the municipality consisting of a cluster of adjoining wards; - (c) establishes in each area a subcouncil under a distinct name; - (d) provides an equitable financial framework in terms of which the subcouncils must function; and - (e) regulates any other relevant matters. - (2) When clustering wards to determine a metropolitan subcouncil area, the municipal council must- - (a) apply the criteria set out in sections 24 and 25 of the Demarcation Act in so far as they can be applied; and

-- (b) determines for each subcouncil an area within the municipality consisting of a cluster of adjoining wards; - (c) establishes in each area a subcouncil under a distinct name; - (cA) determines a mechanism that complies with Part 2 of Schedule 4 for the appointment of councillors in terms of section 63(2)(b)(ii); - [paragraph (cA) inserted by section 4 of Act 20 of 2002] - (d) provides an equitable financial framework in terms of which the subcouncils must function; - (e) regulates any other relevant matters. - (2) When clustering wards to determine a metropolitan subcouncil area, the municipal council must- - (a) apply the criteria set out in sections 24 and 25 of the Demarcation Act in so far as they can be applied; and - (b) consult the Demarcation Board.
+(b) consult the Demarcation Board.